lixinW/ship-hats-docs/architecture.md

 **Commercially Off the Shelf (COTS)** tools are available on SHIP-HATS with the right security and compliance settings.
 The following diagram shows how they work together to provide a seamless platform.

-For information on tools, refer to the [Tools in SHIP-HATS](#tools-in-ship-hats) section.

 ![Architecture](./images/architecture.png)

 ## Terminology